List of Marvel Comics characters: A

+Abraxas

+Abraxas is a cosmic entity who seeks to destroy the multiverse using a weapon of universal destructive power called the Ultimate Nullifier.
+He is the embodiment of destruction, and is only kept sealed by the continued existence of Galactus.
+He debuted in Fantastic Four Annual #2001 (July 2001), and was created by Rafael Marin and Carlos Pacheco.

 Abyss

 Abyss is the name of two characters appearing in American comic books published by Marvel Comics.

 Nils Styger

 Abyss is a mutant and the half-brother of Nightcrawler.
 He was created by Scott Lobdell, Mark Waid, Roger Cruz, and Steve Epting, and he first appeared in Age of Apocalypse: Alpha, which takes place in an alternate reality.

 The Age of Apocalypse version of the character is a Horseman of Apocalypse and a living portal who can send others to another dimension.

 Years after the Age of Apocalypse event ended, the character was introduced in the main Marvel Universe.
 This version is Nils Styger, a native of Genosha who possesses the additional ability to transform parts of his body into elastic tendrils.

-Abyss first appeared as a protector for Genoshan researcher Renee Majcomb whom he had been assisting with research into the Legacy Virus from which Abyss suffered.
-However, he did not die due to the actions of Colossus, who sacrificed himself to release an airborne cure to the virus which had taken his little sister Magik's life several years prior.

-Abyss was later seen in Berlin, Germany battling the former Gene Nation member known as Fever Pitch.
-Both mutants were captured by Banshee's X-Corps.
-While being held by the X-Corps, Abyss witnessed Sunpyre's murder by Mystique.
-When Mystique revealed herself to X-Corps, the wounded Banshee freed Abyss from his confinement, allowing him to suck Mystique through his interdimensional void, and, unable to shut off his power, almost swallowed Banshee also.
-The timely arrival of some other members of X-Corps stopped that however.
-Abyss admitted that he had no idea where Mystique was transported to or if she would ever return.
+Abyss is the son of Azazel and half-brother of Nightcrawler.
+Abyss joins forces with the X-Men to avert Azazel's attempt to bring his army into Earth's dimension.
+Azazel lost his powers following the events of House of M.